 Finding the right people is incredibly challenging.
-With more and more workers deciding to go it alone and work in a freelance capacity and the digital marketplace offering multiple recruitment channels, obtaining talent is perhaps harder than it has ever been.
+With more and more workers deciding to go it alone and work in a freelance capacity and the digital marketplace offering multiple recruitment channels, obtaining talent is perhaps more challenging than it has ever been.

-If you’re still relying on older methods of recruitment (for example, newspaper advertising), you need to start spreading your wings a little further.
-Thankfully, the rise of social networks such as LinkedIn has created a vibrant, ever-accessible and – most importantly – a free platform on which to search for new staff.
+If you’re still relying on older recruitment methods (for example, newspaper advertising), you need to start spreading your wings a little further.

 Get social.
-When looking for new people, advertise the position on services like LinkedIn and scout forums and groups for people who might make the grade.
+When looking for new people, advertise the position on LinkedIn and scout forums and groups for people who might make the grade.

-Far from being more time consuming, this method of recruitment is actually rather enjoyable and addictive.
+Far from being more time-consuming, this method of recruitment is rather enjoyable and addictive.
 The best people are out there, and if you sniff them out yourself, you’ll save a significant amount of time interviewing the wrong people.